1511244120/GitHarbor/README.md

 Some one notes about the design of the github search project: network requests are send using AXIOS

--in src_version1_githubserach folder, the React component communication is done by passing state with function props -in src folder, the React component communication is done PubSub React API, establish the Publish-Subscribe model
+- in src_version1_githubserach folder, the React component communication is done by passing state with function props
+- in src folder, the React component communication is done PubSub React API, establish the Publish-Subscribe model

 **you can switch these 2 folders simply by changing the folder name that you would like to use to src and try them out, they both achieve the same functionality**